Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube: Methods

-The notation of effective operators follows Ref.~\cite{Aartsen:2017ibm}.
-Explicitly, Eq.~\eqref{eq:hamiltonian} can be written in following way, \beq H\sim \frac{m^2}{2E} + \left( \right) - E\cdot\left( \right) + \cdots, \eeq where, beyond the standard terms, there are two groups of new coefficients: the $CPT$-odd terms ($\adiii$, $\adv$, $\advii$, $\ldots$) and the $CPT$-even terms ($\cdiv$, $\cdvi$, $\cdviii$, $\ldots$).
+\eeq Beyond the standard terms, there are two groups of new coefficients: the $CPT$-odd terms ($\adiii$, $\adv$, $\advii$, $\ldots$) and the $CPT$-even terms ($\cdiv$, $\cdvi$, $\cdviii$, $\ldots$).
 The signs follow the convention of the Standard-Model Extension (SME) given in~\cite{Kostelecky:2011gq}.
 The integers in parentheses represent the dimension $d$ of each operator.
 Hence, the units of these operators are GeV$^{4-d}$.
 The dimension-three and dimension-four operators are renormalizable, but all other operators are non-renormalizable.
-All effective operators affecting neutrino flavour conversions have Lorentz indices with time, spatial, and mixed components in the Sun-centred celestial equatorial frame (SCCEF)~\cite{Kostelecky:2008ts}.
+All effective operators affecting neutrino flavour conversions have Lorentz indices with temporal, spatial, and mixed components in the Sun-centred celestial equatorial frame (SCCEF)~\cite{Kostelecky:2008ts}.
 However, the astrophysical neutrino flux assumed in this analysis is the diffuse flux.
-Hence, we assume incoming neutrino directions are uniform.
+Hence, we assume the incoming neutrino directions are uniform.
 This averages out any spatial effects and so this analysis is only sensitive to the isotropic flux component.
 This is reflected in our notation by the circles on top of the operators indicating these operators are spatially isotropic.